Blake Shelton: 2011–2012: The Voice and Red River Blue

 Shelton released the album Red River Blue on July 12, 2011, led by the single, "Honey Bee".
 The song received 138,000 downloads in its first week and was certified gold in its seventh week, setting a record for the fastest gold certification by a male country singer.

-On June 13, 2011, in its tenth chart week, "Honey Bee" went to No. 1 on the Hot Country Songs chart, becoming his ninth No. 1 and his fastest-climbing.
-The album debuted at No. 1 on the Billboard 200 with around 116,000 copies sold.
-"God Gave Me You", a cover of a Dave Barnes song, was the album's second single; it also reached No. 1.
-"Drink on It", the fifth song on the album, hit No. 1 in April 2012, giving him his 11th No. 1 song.
-On April 30, 2012, Shelton performed "Over" on the Semi-finals of the second season of The Voice.
-"Over" became Shelton's seventh consecutive No. 1. and his 12th No. 1 hit to date.
+On June 13, 2011, in its 10th chart week, "Honey Bee" went to number one on the Hot Country Songs chart, becoming his ninth and his fastest-climbing one.
+The album debuted at number one on the Billboard 200 with around 116,000 copies sold.
+"God Gave Me You", a cover of a Dave Barnes song, was the album's second single; it also reached number one.
+"Drink on It", the fifth song on the album, hit number one in April 2012, giving him his 11th such song.
+On April 30, 2012, Shelton performed "Over" on the semifinals of the second season of The Voice.
+"Over" became Shelton's seventh consecutive number one and his 12th to date.

 In 2011, Shelton became a coach on the NBC show The Voice.
-In season 1, his finalist Dia Frampton came in second.
+In season one, his finalist Dia Frampton came in second.
 Frampton recorded a track with Shelton titled "I Will" on her album Red, released December 6, 2011.
 Shelton returned for a second season of the show with his finalist Jermaine Paul as the champion.
 In season three of The Voice, Shelton's team member, Cassadee Pope, was declared the winner with other Team Blake contestant Terry McDermott finishing as runner-up.

 Shelton took the stage with Miranda Lambert at Super Bowl XLVI in February 2012 to open the event, singing a duet version of "America the Beautiful".
 It marked their first TV performance since their May 2011 wedding.
-In October 2012, Shelton released his first Christmas album, Cheers, It's Christmas, which peaked at no. 1 and no. 2 respectively on the Top Holiday Albums and Top Country Albums charts.
+In October 2012, Shelton released his first Christmas album, Cheers, It's Christmas, which peaked at numbers one and two, respectively on the Top Holiday Albums and Top Country Albums charts.
 Shelton appears on fellow Voice coach Christina Aguilera's album Lotus on the song "Just a Fool".